-Humber Teaching NHS Foundation Trust Integrated Board Report
+Humber Teaching NHS Foundation Trust

-Pur This paper provides a summary on the progress being made against a basket of NHS performance indicators together with executive summary and underpin the Trust's Strategy 2017-2022.
-A s of the strategic goals are represented in this report.
+1011 ille periou ei OCI 2021 Pur pose of the strategic goals are represented orogress being made against a basket of NHS performance indicators together with executive summary and underpin the Trust's Strategy 2017-2022.
+A sample this report.
 Particular attention is drawn to the new format and the use of Statistical Process Control (SPC) in the following charts.
-SPC charts contain up and lower control limits which are based on 2 standard deviation points above and below the 2 yearly average.
-What ar e SPCs? as process mapping.
-SPC tells us about the variation that exit S - statistical, because we use some si P - process, because we deliver our wo C - control, by this we mean predictable SPC should be used to help to get a ba indication as to whether there is relative ists in the systems that we are looking to i tatistical concepts to help us understand p ork through processes ie how we do thing e. iseline and evaluate how we are currently ely stable variation over time or whether th tside the control limits.
-The average and o mprove: processes. s. operating.
-SPC will also help us to ass ere are special causes creating excep fy possible causes when used in conjunction with other investigative tools such sess whether service changes have made a sustainable difference.
-They give an tional variance.
-This is done by analysing the chart looking at how the values fall he indicator is achieving the target that has been set, but they allow us to better Strateg ic Goal 1 Innovating Quality and Patient Safety Strategic Goal 4 Developing an effective and empowered workforce Strateg ic Goal 2 Enhancing prevention, wellbeing and re ecovery Strategic Goal 5 Maximising an efficient and sustainable organisation Strateg ic Goal 3 Fostering integration, partnership and a liances Strategic Goal 6 Promoting people, communities and social values Key Inc dicators The following is a list of indica cators highlighted within this report and the Goal to which they are set against.
-Other than the Safer Staffing dashboard, each indicator uses SPC charts Dashboard Safer Staffi ng A dashboard to provide overview on a number of clinical indicators for the Trust's inpatient units across all services Dashboard Mortality Learning from Mortality Reviews Goal 1 Incidents Total number of incidents reported on Datix Goal 1 Mandatory Training A percentage compliance for all mandatory and statutory courses Goal 1 Vacancies Proportion of posts vacant when compared to the budgeted establishment.
+SPC charts contain upper I on 2 standard deviation points above and below the 2 yearly average.
+What a Statistical process control (SPC) charts can help us understand the scale of any problem, gather information and identify possible causes when used in conjunction with other investigative to as process mapping.
+SPC tells us about the variation that exists in the systems that we are looking to improve: S - statistical, because we use some statistical concepts to help us understand processes.
+P - process, because we deliver our work through processes ie how we do things.
+C - control, by this we mean predictable.
+SPC should be used to help to get a baseline and evaluate how we are currently operating.
+SPC will also help us to assess whether service changes have made a sustainable difference.
+Indication as to whether there is relatively stable variation over time or whether there are special causes creating exceptional variance.
+This is done by analysing the chart looking at how the around the average and between or outside the control limits.
+The average and control limits do not indicate whether the indicator is achieving the target that has been set, but they allow understand how stable the performance is and whether or not it is changing. ey give an values fall Strateg ic Goal 1 Innovating Quality and Patient Safety Strategic Goal 4 Developing an effective and empowered workforce Strateg Strategic Goal 2 Enhancing prevention, wellbeing and r recovery Strategic Goal 5 Maximising an efficient and sustainable organisation Strateg Strategic Goal 3 Fostering integration, partnership and alliances liances Strategic Goal 6 Promoting people, communities and social values Key In dicators The following is a list of indi ators highlighted within this report and the Goal to which they are set against.
+Other than the Safer Staffing dashboard, each indicator uses SPC charts Dashboard Safer Staffin ng A dashboard to provide overview on a number of clinical indicators for the Trust's inpatient units across all services Dashboard Mortality Learning from Mortality Reviews Goal 1 Incidents Total number of incidents reported on Datix Goal 1 Mandatory 7 Fraining A percentage compliance for all mandatory and statutory courses Goal 1 Vacancies Proportion of posts vacant when compared to the budgeted establishment.
 This information is taken from the Trust financial ledger.
-Goal 1 Clinical Sup pervision Percentage of staff with appropriate clinical supervision taken place within the last 4-6 weeks Goal 1 FFT - Patie nt Recommendation Results where patients would recommer d the Trust 's services to their family a nd friends Goal 2 FFT - Patie nt Involvement Results where patients felt they were inv olved in their care Goal 2 72 hour foll ow ups Percentage of patients who had a follow up within 72 hours (3 days) of dischar ge from hospital Goal 2 CPA - Revi ews Percentage of patients who are on CPA and have had a review in the last 12 m ionths
+Goal 1 Clinical Sup pervision Percentage of staff with appropriate clin ical supervisi on taken place within the I ast 4-6 weeks Goal 1 Goal 1 FFT - Patient Recommendation Results where patients would recomme nd the Trust ' s services to their family a nd friends Goal 2 ioal 2 FFT - Patient Involvement Results where patients felt they were in olved in their r care Goal 2 72 hour follo ow ups Percentage of patients who had a follow up within 72 hours (3 days) of discharg ge from hospital Goal 2 CPA - Revie ews Percentage of patients who are on CPA and have ha d a review in the last 12 m onths

-Humber Teaching NHS Foundation Trust Integrated Board Report
+Humber Teaching NHS Foundation Trust